Yandex Cloud

 • weight: Shard weight.
 The minimum value is 0.

-To restore a specific cluster shard, specify the parameters only for the shard to restore.
-The shard name must match the shard name in the source cluster.
+To restore a single cluster shard, only specify the parameters for the shard to restore.
+The shard name must match its name in the source cluster.

 To restore the whole cluster, you may skip shard parameters.